-Subject Code Description Suggested Subject Core Subject Area (for Coue Area for proper cert) Credit Advanced Mathematics 8 MTH Mathematics This is the second year of a two-year optional program designed to compress 7th, 8th, and 9th grades into two years.
-The content of this second year will address the remaining content from the 8th grade 110065 content and the first year of high school (Mathematics I or Algebra I) as described in the Pathways for high school mathematics.
-Descrip- tion of the content appropriate for this course is identified in the Mid- dle School Acceleration Guide based on Ohio's Learning Standards for Mathematics.
+Subject Code Description Suggested Subject Area for Credit Core Subject Area (for proper cert) second year will address the remaining content from the 8th grade content and the first year of high school (Mathematics I or Algebra I) as described in the Pathways for high school mathematics.
+Description of the content appropriate for this course is identified in the Middle School Acceleration Guide based on Ohio's Learning Standards for Mathematics.